 Simplifying is a creative process.
 Picture an artist with a lump of raw marble, carving away to create something beautiful.
 Picture a writer, starting off with a shitty first draft and editing it until narrative forms.
 Picture a chef, reducing a complex recipe down to a few, curated ingredients.
 Instead of adding, they subtract.
 We can do this in all areas of our lives.

 Sometimes the answer is less, not more.
 Bruce Lee was an advocate of this, saying 'it is not the daily increase but the daily decrease.
 Hack away at the unessential.'
 Since discovering minimalism last year, I have been pruning my life.
 When I want to make a change in my life, I was what I can subtract.
 A dependency, a commitment, a time suck.
 Within reason, the more I remove, the better my life is.
 This is not a process of destruction, it is one of creation.

 4. Alive time vs dead time.

-Alive time is not something which only happens during favorable circumstances.
+Alive time is not something which only happens during favourable circumstances.
 Plenty of people throughout history have turned horrendous experiences into something beneficial.
-Jean-Dominique Bauby described how he used his mind to escape his paralyzed body; “my diving bell becomes less oppressive, and my mind takes flight like a butterfly.”
+Jean-Dominique Bauby described how he used his mind to escape his paralysed body; “my diving bell becomes less oppressive, and my mind takes flight like a butterfly.”